shopsys/shopsys/docs/model/how-to-work-with-money.md

 It uses a decimal representation of the money amount and it does not contain any reference to the used currency.
 You can get the decimal representation as a `string` via the `getAmount` method.

+!!! tip
-*Note: If in doubt about the results of any method, you can take a look at [its unit tests](https://github.com/shopsys/shopsys/blob/7.3/packages/framework/tests/Unit/Component/Money/MoneyTest.php) which contain many examples of the class' behavior.*
+    If in doubt about the results of any method, you can take a look at [its unit tests](https://github.com/shopsys/shopsys/blob/7.3/packages/framework/tests/Unit/Component/Money/MoneyTest.php) which contain many examples of the class' behavior.

 ### Construction